Jack Harrison (footballer, born 1996)

-He was selected as the #1 overall pick in the 2016 MLS SuperDraft and was rated as the second best player in MLS under the age of 24 the same year.
+Harrison moved to the United States as a teenager having played in the academies of both Liverpool and Manchester United.
+He played college soccer for the Wake Forest Demon Deacons, and his performances saw him selected as the #1 overall pick by Chicago Fire in the 2016 MLS SuperDraft.
+He was then traded to New York City FC, where he was rated as the second best player in Major League Soccer (MLS) under the age of 24 the same year.
+In 2018, he signed for Premier League club Manchester City.
+He was briefly loaned to Middlesbrough, before spending three seasons on loan with Leeds United, finally joining the club on a permanent deal in 2021.
+Following Leeds' relegation in 2023, he had two seasons on loan at Everton.

+Whilst playing in MLS, Harrison was called up to the England U21 and was capped twice.

 Early life

 Harrison was born in Stoke-on-Trent and raised in Bolton, Greater Manchester where he attended Harwood Meadows Primary School and then Turton Secondary School.
-Harrison spent a short time at the Liverpool academy as a seven-year-old but eventually opted to attend Manchester United's academy, where he spent seven years.
-At age 14, Jack made the decision to leave the Manchester United academy to attend Berkshire School in Sheffield, Massachusetts, also representing their affiliated club team, Black Rock FC.
-In 2015, Harrison was the Gatorade National Player of the Year for high-school soccer.
-Harrison is one of five overseas players to move to the U.S. for high school and win Gatorade National Player of the Year on the men's side, all since 2012.
+He spent a short time at the Liverpool academy as a seven-year-old, but eventually opted to attend Manchester United's academy, where he spent seven years.

+At age 14, Harrison made the decision to leave the Manchester United academy to attend Berkshire School in Sheffield, Massachusetts, also representing their affiliated club team, Black Rock FC.
+In 2015, he was the Gatorade National Player of the Year for high school soccer.
+Harrison is one of four overseas players to move to the U.S. for high school and win Gatorade National Player of the Year on the men's side, all since 2012.

 Harrison signed a National Letter of Intent to play college soccer for Wake Forest University in Winston-Salem, North Carolina.
 During the 2015 NCAA Division I men's soccer season, he made 22 appearances with Wake Forest, scoring eight goals, and providing 11 assists.

 Club career

 New York City

+He signed for New York City in a deal that involved youth agent Jono Simpson.
 In December 2015, reports emerged that New York City were attempting to claim Harrison as a homegrown player because he had played with club youth affiliate Manhattan Soccer Club for the previous three years, allowing them to sign him before the draft.
 However this claim was rejected by MLS, and Harrison entered the 2016 MLS SuperDraft as the youngest available player.
-On 14 January 2016, he was selected as the #1 overall pick in the 2016 MLS SuperDraft by Chicago Fire and traded to New York City for the #4 overall pick, Brandon Vincent, plus allocation money.
+On 14 January 2016, he was selected as the #1 overall pick in the 2016 MLS SuperDraft by Chicago Fire and traded to New York City for the fourth overall pick, Brandon Vincent, plus payment.
 Shortly after the draft it was discovered that Harrison had a fractured pelvic bone which left him on the sidelines for the first three months of his New York City career.